-Terrible Tylenol Poisoning
+Terrible Tylenol Toxicity

-Giving NSAIDs to Dogs
+Safer NSAIDs for Dogs

-Not long ago there were few good and safe options for dog owners wanting to self treat their four-legged friends.
-Dogs would just deal with pain, which is actually better than being harmed by poisonous Tylenol.
+Not long ago there were few safe options for helping a furry friend to cope with pain.
+Dogs would just deal with it, which is actually better than being harmed by poisonous Tylenol.

 Conclusion on Tylenol